Portrait of Jonathan Mace

 About

-I am a Senior Researcher in the Cloud Systems Reliability Group at Microsoft Research, Redmond.
-I joined MSR in January 2023; before that I was faculty (opens in new tab) at the Max Planck Institute for Software Systems (2018-2022), and a PhD student (opens in new tab) at Brown University (2011-2018).
+I am a Senior Researcher in the Cloud Reliability Group at Microsoft Research, Redmond.
+I joined MSR in 2023; before that I was faculty (opens in new tab) at the Max Planck Institute for Software Systems (2018-2022), and a PhD student (opens in new tab) at Brown University (2011-2018).